Rahul5116/DOCKER/Evidently AI/README.md

-# 🚀 Docker Experiment 7: ML Model with Evidently - Dockerized Streamlit App
+# 🚀 Docker: ML Model with Evidently - Dockerized Streamlit App

 ## 📌 Overview
 This repository contains a **Dockerized Streamlit application** for running an ML model with **Evidently AI**.
 The setup ensures seamless deployment and execution of the model within a containerized environment.